How to Start Spoon Feeding Your Baby: A Practical Guide

 Techniques for Introducing the Spoon

-To guarantee your baby feels comfortable with spoon feeding, start by choosing a time when they’re calm and alert.
-Sit your baby in a high chair, ensuring they’re secure and can see you.
-Offer the spoon with a small amount of food on it, letting them explore it.
-You might want to let them touch the spoon and taste food directly from it.
-This builds familiarity and trust.
-When you’re ready to feed them, gently bring the spoon to their mouth, allowing them to open up naturally.
-If they turn away or push the spoon away, that’s okay—just try again later.
-Remember, patience is key, and this process should be enjoyable for both of you.
+To help your baby feel comfortable with spoon feeding, pick a time when they’re calm and alert.
+Sit them in a high chair so they’re secure and can see your face.
+Offer the spoon with a small amount of food on it and let them explore it first.
+Letting them touch the spoon and taste food directly from it builds familiarity and trust.

 Encouraging Positive Eating Habits